Skip to content

 Log Replication

-Extends the heartbeat RPC from leader election to carry actual log entries.
+Extends the heartbeat RPC from the leader election stage to carry actual log entries:

 POST /raft/append-entries